easolhq/easolhq.github.io/docs/reference/objects/cart/cart_item.md

 The total of all the modifier selections made on the cart item.
 This is returned as a fractional in the sub-unit of the current customer's currency.

+## `item.total_package_upgrade_amount`
+{: .d-inline-block }
+number
+{: .label .fs-1 }

+The total of all the package upgrades associated with the cart item.
+This is returned as a fractional in the sub-unit of the current customer's currency.

 ## `item.variant`
 {: .d-inline-block }
 [Variant]({% link docs/reference/objects/product/variant/index.md %})